pypi/warehouse/docs/user/trusted-publishers/index.md

   manual step is configuring the publisher on PyPI.
 * Security: PyPI's normal API tokens are long-lived, meaning that an attacker who compromises a package's release token can use it until its legitimate user notices and manually revokes it.
-Similarly, uploading with a password means that an attacker can upload to *any* project associated with the account.
-  Trusted publishing avoids both of these problems: the tokens minted expire automatically, and are scoped down to only the packages that they're authorized to upload to.
+Trusted publishing avoids this problem because the tokens minted expire automatically.